antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 const require = createRequire(import.meta.url)
 ```

-One good news, if you are using `unbuild`, you can turn on the `cjsBridge` flag and `unbuild` will shims those context automatically for you!
+Some good news, if you are using `unbuild`, you can turn on the `cjsBridge` flag and `unbuild` will shims those CJS context in ESM automatically for you!.

 ```ts
 import { defineBuildConfig } from 'unbuild'